Seven Heads Ten Horns

 “The reference to one hour is a figure of speech that emphasizes the brevity of their rule; their reign will be short lived because their master’s empire itself will be short lived.”
 (MacArthur, 171)

-The kings have one mind to support the Antichrist.
+13. The kings have one purpose [KIV] to support the Antichrist.

-They give their power and authority to the beast.
+They will give their power and strength unto the beast.
+[KJV]

-When they make war with the Lamb the result will be that the Lamb shall overcome them.
+14. When they make war with the Lamb the result will be that the Lamb shall overcome them.
+[KJV]

 This is “a reference that can only apply to believers.”
 (MacArthur, 171)